renekreijveld/JoomlaJsonCheck/README.md

 Checks Joomla 'params' and 'rules' fields in your Joomla database for invalid JSON data.

-This plugin sis based on the excellent work of Robert Went: https://github.com/robwent/joomla-json-db-check
+This plugin is based on the excellent work of Robert Went: https://github.com/robwent/joomla-json-db-check

 ## Why?